renovatebot/github-action/README.md

 Note that the [`GITHUB_TOKEN`](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token) secret can't be used for authenticating Renovate.

-Also note that if you want to use the `github-actions` manager, see the [special token requirements](#special-token-requirements-when-using-the-github-actions-manager).
+If you want to use the `github-actions` manager, you must setup a [special token](#special-token-requirements-when-using-the-github-actions-manager) with some requirements.

 ## Example